Scaling can refer to a few things.

 - Confirm that there are now 3 pods via the CLI (

-oc get pods) or the web UI (Workloads > Deployments > ostoy-microservice).
+oc get pods) or the web console (Workloads > Deployments > ostoy-microservice).

-- See this visually by visiting the OSToy app > Autoscaling in the left menu and counting how many boxes there are now.
+- See this visually by visiting the OSToy app > Networking in the left menu and counting how many boxes there are now.
 It should be three.

 3. Scale down via CLI#